Caladenia campbellii: Distribution and habitat

 This caladenia grows on slopes and ridges in stunted coastal scrub and forest in a few scattered locations in the north-west of Tasmania.

+Conservation

-ConservationCaladenia campbellii is listed as "Endangered" on the Tasmanian Threatened Species Protection Act 1995 and as "Critically Endangered" under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+Caladenia campbellii is listed as "Endangered" on the Tasmanian Threatened Species Protection Act 1995 and as "Critically Endangered" under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 There are only 60-100 mature plants known, in two populations, each containing fewer than fifty plants.
 The main threats to the species are agricultural development and vehicle disturbance.